MikeLeBe19/MikeLeBe19/README.md

 - 👋 Hi, I’m Mike LeBegue! @MikeLeBe19
-- 👀 I'm a professional software engineer.
+- 👀 I'm a software engineer.
 - 🌱 Proficient in JavaScript and knowledgeable in many others.
 - 📫 How to reach me ... lebegue92@yahoo.com